capactio/capact/docs/investigation/multi-cluster/README.md

 **Pros:**
 - runners don't know that they were executed on different cluster
-- as it's uses the proxy Pod concept, all functionality e.g. fetching logs, checking Pod status etc. can be executed on the main cluster.
+- as it uses the proxy Pod concept, all functionality e.g. fetching logs, checking Pod status etc. can be executed on the main cluster.

 ### Capact creates Capact